 Engaging the Ugandan government and EU over a hydropower dam at Murchison Falls: Further, in 2020, we addressed the threat hydropower dams pose to ecosenstive areas.
 Specifically, we worked with our partners to address the threat of development of a hydropower dam at Murchison Falls.
 In 2019, government informed Ugandans that Bonang Power and Energy Ltd, a South African company, would conduct a feasibility study for development of a hydropower dam at Murchison Falls.
-In 2020.
+The threat of a dam being developed at the falls still existed at the beginning of 2020.
 In February 2020 therefore, we mobilised 18 CSOs and issued a communique calling on government to stop all activities that would lead to development of a dam at Murchison Falls.
 Further, in November 2020, AFIEGO and other CSOs together with UWA participated in a meeting with eight EU Ambassadors.
 We requested the EU to engage the Ugandan government to save Murchison Falls from hydropower dam threats.
 The EU publicly spoke out against development of a dam at the falls in November 2020.
 Such high level advocacy is important for saving the falls.